tresata/hackathonclt2019/README.md

 An Elasticsearch 5 cluster is available at port 9200 on all servers (hack01.northstate.net, hack02.northstate.net, hack03.northstate.net, hack04.northstate.net, hack05.northstate.net).
 There is no security enabled so you can create indices if you need to, but please **do not delete or modify other peoples indices**.

+## Data Dictionary

+The descriptions of the data can be found [here](https://github.com/tresata/hackathonclt2019/tree/master/datadictionary).
+For any further questions please use the DATA slack channel.

 ## Data

-**Data Dictionary** : The links to the public source data & the corresponding data dictionaries can be found in the next section.
-Additionally, descriptions of the pre-downloaded files (already stored locally and on HDFS) can be found [here](https://github.com/tresata/hackathonclt2018/tree/master/datadictionary) For any further questions please use the DATA slack channel.
+**HDFS**
+You can find the data on HDFS in the /data/hackathon/ directory.
+We have provided the csv/bsv and parquet versions of the files.
+Please see the directory structure below.
+bsv: bar ("|") delimited

 **LOCAL**
-You can find the data on local (all machines) in the /srv/data directory.
-We have provided the csv and parquet versions of the pre-downloaded files.
+The same files are also copied to the server in the /data/hackathon/ directory.
+The same structure follows, except parquet files are removed on the server.

 ```
 ├── health_outcomes